 Super Mario is not immune.
 A great many of the English item names show that Square's publication arm utterly failed to do any research when localizing Super Mario RPG: Legend of the Seven Stars.
 To wit, the "Noknok Shell", a familiar green bouncy turtle shell: "Nokonoko" is the Japanese name for the race known in the West as the Koopas.

 Nintendo themselves did this first when localizing Super Mario Bros.
-3, resulting in the i (the currency or weight).
-There actually is a German equivalent for this - tem forever known as "Kuribo's Shoe"; Kuribos being better known in the West as "Goombas".
+3, resulting in the item forever known as "Kuribo's Shoe"; Kuribos being better known in the West as "Goombas".

 In addition, the Boo enemies you first find in the sewers are just ordinary Boos ("Teresa"), yet they're called "The Big Boo" in the English translation.
 (Big Boo in Japanese is "Atomic Teresa".)